-(2) The Subject Country in this review
+(2) The Subject Country in this review is China.

-is China

 (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determination and its expedited first, second, and third five-year review determinations, the Commission defined the Domestic Like Product as certain folding gift boxes for resale, coextensive with Commerce's scope.
+In its original determination, its full first five-year review determination, and its expedited second five-year review determination, the Commission defined the Domestic Like Product to be certain activated carbon, coextensive with Commerce's scope of the investigation.

 (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determination and its expedited first, second, and third five-year review determinations, the Commission defined the Domestic Industry as all domestic producers of certain folding gift boxes.
+In its original determination, the Commission defined the Domestic Industry as all known producers of certain activated carbon, with the exception of one firm, California Carbon, which was excluded pursuant to the related parties provision.
+In the full first five-year review and the expedited second five-year review, the Commission defined the Domestic Industry as all known domestic producers of certain activated carbon.

-(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.

-Participation in the proceeding and public service list.-Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the proceeding as parties must file an entry of appearance with the Secretary to the Commission, as provided in section 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
+(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling consumer organizations, wishing to participate in the proceeding as parties must file an entry of appearance with the Secretary to the Commission, as provided in § 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
 The Secretary will maintain a public service list containing the names and addresses of all persons, or their representatives, who are parties to the proceeding.